WesleyCharlesBlake/terraform-aws-eks/README.md

 export KUBECONFIG=~/.kube/eks-cluster
 ```

+# Need to verify if this is still necessary in EKS platform v2
 # ### Authorize worker nodes
 #
 # Get the config from terraform output, and save it to a yaml file: